ismasan/ismaelcelis.com/content/posts/decide-evolve-react-pattern-in-ruby.md

     <li class="running">4. <code>2024-09-16 11:40:16 cart-123</code> Order placed</li>
     <li class="continue">4. <code>2024-09-16 11:40:28 cart-123</code> Confirmation email sent</li>
 </ul>

+Also, nothing stops you from [saving commands to history](/posts/event-sourcing-ruby-command-layer/#committing-commands-to-history) as well as events, which can give you a direct cause-and-effect view of you user's actions.

 ### Errors as events
 So far I've been using exceptions to catch errors and bail out of command handling.
 But in many cases you'll want to capture some errors as domain events that allow the system to react or recover from them.